 Did you know that damage from the weight of snow, ice, or sleet is only covered under certain policy formats?
 For those who invest in more northern or mountainous areas, it is important to know which type of coverage you will need for winter storms.
 Learn how to protect yourself from these winter perils and find out which coverage is best for protecting your property from snow, ice, and sleet.

 Welcome to our “Is It Covered?” series.
 For a fuller introduction of the series, read HERE.
 We hope these quick reads will help you increase your understanding of your insurance coverage, clear up confusion and help you avoid preventable losses!
 Please bear in mind that insurance policies may vary, so always check your own policy for language specific to your covered property.
 If you have coverage questions, don’t hesitate to call your agent who will be happy to assist you!

-“This does not include loss to awnings, canopies, fences, pavements, patios, swimming pools, foundations, retaining walls, bulkheads, piers, wharves or docks when such loss is caused by freezing, thawing or by the pressure of weight of ice or water, whether driven by wind or not.”
+“This does not include loss to awnings, canopies, fences, pavements, patios, swimming pools, foundations, retaining walls, bulkheads, piers, wharves or docks when such loss is caused by freezing, thawing or by the pressure of the weight of ice or water, whether driven by wind or not.”

 How much snow or ice is too much for your roof to bear?

 Unless the roof structure is damaged or decayed, most residential roofs can potentially support up to 20 lbs. per square foot of snow before they become stressed.
-Ice and snow tend to more readily accumulate on low slope and flat roofs over porches or parts of the home that are next to a taller section of the house.
+Ice and snow tend to more readily accumulate on low slopes and flat roofs over porches or parts of the home that are next to a taller section of the house.

 Ice dams are a common winter hazard.
 Ice dams form when snow on the surface of the roof melts and then quickly refreezes.
 This can put a heavier load on your roof decking and trusses and can also cause water to seep in between poorly constructed soffits.
 This ice buildup can cause roofs to sag and may even cause a collapse.